francescapanero/francescapanero.github.io/_pages/about.md

 If you are interested in **doing a PhD with me**, please do get in touch specifying which of my areas of research would be of interest to you.

 <br>

-## News

-Finally, where can you find me in the next few months?
-* In June/July 2024, I will be speaking at the [ISBA Satellite workshop in Lugano](https://www.usi.ch/it/feeds/25999) and present a poster and a talk at the [ISBA World Meeting](https://www.unive.it/web/en/2208/home) in Venice.
-* In July 2024, I will be speaking at the [Design and Analysis of Networked Experiments](https://vkstats.github.io/dane2024/) workshop at King's College London.
-* In September 2024, I will present my work at the [BIRS](http://www.birs.ca) workshop "Frontiers of Bayesian Inference and Data Science" in Oaxaca, Mexico.